lowrycito/handbook/pages/study-manual-general-handbook-16-living-the-gospel.md

 We also seek to become self-reliant in providing for ourselves and our families, both spiritually and temporally.

-Living the gospel encompasses the other aspects of the work of salvation and exaltation.
+Living the gospel encompasses the other aspects of God’s work of salvation and exaltation.
 These include caring for those in need, inviting all to receive the gospel, and uniting families for eternity.